bokeh/bokeh/sphinx/source/docs/user_guide_ar.rst

 that fall into the bin.
 After that, a color scale is constructed that ensures the full range of the data covers is covered by the color scale.

-Heatmap is applicable when there is only one category and when the number of items at a given location is of interest.
+Heatmap is applicable when there is only one category and when the spatial distribution of items is of interest.
 In many ways, it is a replacement for alpha composition, but more flexible.
-It should be used when the dynamic range of color composition of the visualization is essential to interpretation and there is only one category.
+It should be used when the dynamic range of color composition of the visualization is essential to interpretation.
 The color scale can be perceptually corrected and include a large step from  zero items to many (to ensure visibility of outliers).

 Example heatmap::